Upcoming information sessions

 Additionally, since Azur trains must have nine cars, we will redesign the platforms at Saint-Michel station to ensure that they are long enough to accommodate these trains.

-Throughout the project, these committees will be created to foster dialogue with the community.
-To date, two good neighbour committees have been set up for preparatory work in the Lacordaire and Viau areas, respectively.
+Throughout the project, more committees will be created to foster dialogue with the community.
 Committee members are recruited at strategic intervals, a few months before the work begins in a given area.
 Interested residents can apply via our electronic newsletters or the dedicated web page for each worksite.

 2020 Public consultation